ticket-officer/web-coding-for-everyone/README.md

 ### Submitting your own games

+- [ ] Play all the games in this repository
+- [ ] Submit your own game 😄 👍 🚀

 We encourage you to create your own games and submit them to this repository.
 Follow these steps to submit your project:

 1. **Fork this repository**: Click the "Fork" button at the top-right corner of this page to create a copy of this repository on your GitHub account.